No. 03 · Nurse-led

 What they actually do.

-When you’re younger, your skin holds more water, makes more collagen, and bounces back faster from movement and sun.
-Boosters re-introduce the raw material your skin uses to do those jobs — hydration molecules, amino acid building blocks, and a slow-release scaffold for collagen and elastin.
+When you’re younger, your skin holds more water.
+Makes more collagen.
+Bounces back faster from movement and sun.
+Boosters put back the raw material your skin uses to do those jobs.
+Hydration molecules.
+Amino acid building blocks.
+A slow-release scaffold for collagen and elastin.

-Different products do different jobs — that’s why I stock four.
-Seventy Hyal for clients who need straightforward deep hydration.
+Different products do different jobs.
+That’s why I stock four.
+Seventy Hyal for straightforward deep hydration.
 Lumi Pro for dull or pigmented skin that needs brightening alongside hydration.
-Jalupro Classic for clients about to have filler or who’ve had a lot of sun damage and need cellular repair.
-Profhilo for clients who want a slow, full-face skin-quality protocol with high stabilised HA.
+Jalupro Classic for clients about to have filler.
+Or who’ve had a lot of sun damage and need cellular repair.
+Profhilo for a slow, full-face skin-quality protocol with high stabilised HA.

 Suitability